Falmouth-Games-Academy/comp140-worksheetB/README.md

 [HOTAS controllers](https://www.windowscentral.com/best-hotas-controllers-vr): This controller is the go-to for the space exploration-combat-trading game Elite: Dangerous, which makes use of 2 main stick that control ship movement, rotation and weapon aiming.
 They also have several buttons to facilitate controlling other ship systems with ease.
 While I could not possibly hope to achieve a design as ergonomic or aesthetically pleasing as that, I have taken some inspiration from it mainly due to the ease of usage and immersion factor it provides to the player (The controller is visually identical to the in-game controls of the player).

-[Logitech Flight Simulator Throttle](https://www.logitechg.com/en-gb/products/flight/flight-simulator-throttle-quadrant.html): This controller is similar to what I hope to use for the acceleration controller of the ship, using a tensiometer to determine the thrust given to the ship.
-One possible usage is to have 0 thrust at the middle position of the tensiometer and positive values when turning it one way and negative thrust when turning it the other way.
+[Logitech Flight Simulator Throttle](https://www.logitechg.com/en-gb/products/flight/flight-simulator-throttle-quadrant.html): This controller is similar to what I hope to use for the acceleration controller of the ship, using a potentiometer to determine the thrust given to the ship.
+One possible usage is to have 0 thrust at the middle position of the potentiometer and positive values when turning it one way and negative thrust when turning it the other way.

 [Logitech Flight Simulator Switch Controller](https://www.logitechg.com/en-gb/products/flight/flight-simulator-switch-panel.html): The switch panel here presents ample control options for various in-game settings.
 While I will certainly not make use of as many features, I hope to have some immersive features on my panel, such as LED's, buttons or even switches that control different aspects of the ship.